 When Ritual Overtakes Worship

 In this article, I want to explore how we can navigate to a more authentic worship of the Father and His Son, unencumbered by Ritual.
 I want to show how in some churches, it seems that ritual overtakes worship to our detriment.
+Thankfully, I have now found a church where ritual is kept to a minimum in favour of freely expressed worship!

 “Woe to you, experts in the law and you Pharisees, hypocrites!
 You clean the outside of the cup and the dish, but inside they are full of greed and self-indulgence.”Matt 23:25 NET